Sreyan88/CoDa/README.md

 <debug_mode> - generate augmentations for only the first 10 entries in the dataset.
 <dataset_split> - The low-resource split of the datasets (e.g., 100, 200, 500 and 1000).
-<dataset_split_for_shortcut_grammar> - The low-resource split of the dataset used for finding shortcuts as described in the paper.
-Usually same as <dataset_split>.
+<dataset_split_for_shortcut_grammar> - The split of the dataset used for finding shortcuts as described in the paper.
+Use either train/dev/test.
 <dataset_name> - Name of the dataset to be used for generation.

 Datasets currently supported: